The User Account

 |In order to make use of the services offered for jobseekers and employers through the web-portal, one needs to have a user account.
 Persons who have already an active e-ID do not need to sign up and can access their profile instantly.

 The e-ID, or electronic identity, is a trusted authentication mechanism for citizens and businesses to identify themselves to electronically access services from across government.
 If you wish to have an e-ID you can register for an e-ID from mygov.mt.

-Persons having an active e-ID but who do not have any record in Jobsplus database would still need to do a fresh registration by using the Sign Up Now! function available at the top right corner of the website landing page.
-Similarly, individuals who do not have an active E-ID need to register with Jobsplus – this includes those persons who previously had a user account in the preceding system.
+Persons having an active e-ID but who do not have any record in Jobsplus database would still need to sign up by using the Sign Up Now! function available at the top right corner of the website landing page.
+Similarly, individuals who do not have an active E-ID need to sign up with Jobsplus – this includes those persons who previously had a user account in the preceding system.

 Irrespective of whether the user is a jobseeker or an employer, the first entry into the Jobsplus system needs to be as a registered user.

 Help Guide: How to Sign Up